arangodb/oskar/README.md

 ## Building and testing

-Build ArangoDB with the current build options by issueing
+Build ArangoDB with the current build options by issuing

     buildStaticArangoDB